 Prereq: DFS with States

-Combinatorial search problems involve finding grouping and assignments of objects that satisfy certain conditions.
+Combinatorial search problems involve finding groupings and assignments of objects that satisfy certain conditions.
 Finding all permutations/subsets, solving sudoku, and 8-queens are classic combinatorial problems.

 It's important to review basic high school combinatorics to get an intuition for combinatorial problems.